-Matcha and intermittent fasting: what no one explains clearly
+Matcha and intermittent fasting: what no one tells you

 If you practice intermittent fasting, sooner or later the question arises:

-Can I drink matcha without breaking my fast, or am I wasting all my effort?
+Can I drink matcha without breaking my fast or am I ruining all my effort?

 The short answer is: it depends.

-The long one—and the one that really matters—has more nuances.
+The long answer—and the one that really matters—has more nuances.

-For years, fasting has been explained in a simplistic, almost dogmatic way.
-You're either fasting or you're not.
+For years, fasting has been explained simplistically, almost dogmatically.
+Either you're fasting or you're not.
 Black or white.
-The physiological reality, as is almost always the case, is more nuanced.
+The physiological reality, as almost always, is more nuanced.

 And this is where ceremonial matcha tea comes into play.